Mikael Owunna

-Mikael Chukwuma Owunna (born 1990) is an African-American photographer who currently lives and works in Pittsburgh, Pennsylvania.
+Mikael Chukwuma Owunna is an American photographer who lives and works in Pittsburgh, Pennsylvania.

 Life

-Owunna was born in Pittsburgh, Pennsylvania, of Nigerian and Swedish heritage.
+Owunna was born in Pittsburgh, Pennsylvania, and is of Nigerian and Swedish heritage.
 As a youth he attended boarding school in Ohio, where he was bullied after coming out.
 In college he studied engineering, earning a degree in Biomedical Engineering and History from Duke University.
 In 2009 he received a Rothermere Scholarship to Oxford University, and in 2012 he was named a Fulbright Scholar.
 He spent his Fulbright year in Taiwan.

-While struggling to come to terms with his sexuality (he identifies as queer) he discovered photography, which became both a creative outlet and an escape.
+Owunna is queer.
+While struggling to come to terms with his sexuality, he discovered photography, which became both a creative outlet and an escape.
 He has mentioned Octavia Butler and Chinua Achebe as influences on his work.
 He cites an exhibit of the work of Zanele Muholi as "the first time I had ever seen an image of another queer African person," and as part of the impetus for his first project, Limitless Africans.

-Owunna speaks English, French and Mandarin Chinese.